PannagadharaKS/Github-Portfolio/README.md

 ---

 ## Hobbies / Facts
-* I Spend time on Drawing Glow Arts related to Anime / Games / Fictious Figures occasionally.<br/>
+* I Spend time on Drawing Glow Arts related to Anime / Games / Fictious Figures occasionally.
 * Love playing Video Games since childhood.
-[No specifications to any Genres / Platform]<br/>
+[No specifications to any Genres / Platform]
-* Fluent in English, Kannada & hugely enthusiastic to learn Japanese in the future!<br/>
+* Fluent in English, Kannada & hugely enthusiastic to learn Japanese in the future!
 * Expanding myself by exploring new technologies whenever needed.

 ---